 Joint account holder

-But, on the flip side, if someone misses a payment or someone maxes out the card, it will reflect poorly on both users’ accounts, he cautions.
+However, on the flip side, if someone misses a payment or maxes out the card, it will reflect poorly on both users’ accounts, he cautioned.

 There are many responsibilities to understand if you choose to add an authorized user to your credit card account.
 First, you – and you alone – are responsible for the purchases they charge on your credit card, even if they promise to pay them.